-The consolidated loss attributable to equity shareholders of the Company includes a loss of RMB6,892,000 (2015: RMB6,545,000) which has been dealt with in the financial statements of the Company.
+The consolidated loss attributable to equity shareholders of the Company includes a loss of approximately RMB5,603,000 (2016: approximately loss of RMB6,892,000) which has been dealt with in the financial statements of the Company.

 10. LOSS PER SHARE